sebastiancarlos/beachpatrol/README.md

 True, but it offers several value-added features:

-- **Automation Detection Evasion**: Beachpatrol carefully selects Playwright options and plugins to mirror the activity of a regular browsing, helping to avoid detection mechanisms that websites use to identify and block automated browsers.
+- **Automation Detection Evasion**: Beachpatrol carefully selects Playwright options and plugins to mirror the activity of a regular browser, helping to avoid detection mechanisms that websites use to identify and block automated browsers.
 - **Client/Server Architecture**: `beachpatrol` launches a browser and listens on a socket.
 The separate client `beachmsg` can then be used to transmit Playwright commands to the controlled browser.
 This separation allows for greater flexibility and integration with other tools and scripts.
 - **Browser Extension**: An accompanying browser extension is designed to also communicate with the socket and send commands.
 The extension provides a user-friendly graphical interface and contextual tools.